Garden waste collection service

 If you put the wrong waste in the sacks they won't be collected.
 You will be left a tag advising why they were left.

 - How much should I put in my sacks?

-If the sacks are too heavy and you cannot lift them, we can't - the maximum weight is 20kg which is 44lbs approximately the weight of a small holiday suitcase.
+Ensure that the sacks are not too heavy - if you can't lift them, neither can we.
+The maximum weight is 20kg (44lbs) - approximately the size of a small suitcase.

 - I am a pensioner/receive benefits, are there any concessions?